What is animal companion Euthanasia?

 What is cremation?

 Cremation is an age-old, traditional, clean and rapid method of reducing a loved one’s remains: The pet is gently laid on the hearth of the crematory, the door is shut until the cremation is complete and the remains are then gathered with care.
 Cremation of an average-sized pet takes about two hours.
 Remains from individual cremations are placed in an urn chosen by the owner.
 An official certificate of cremation is enclosed.
-If the companion is over 120 pounds, we may call the crematory (FinalGift) to help.
 Most importantly, we take extra care to return ashes personally and not through the mail.

 How do I schedule?

-Our service is available 7 days a week.
+You can schedule an appointment with us by calling our office at 203-645-5570.
 The time we are available varies based on our other appointments, and hospital schedules.
-We do offer evening appointments.
+We do offer some evening appointments.
 We recommend giving us 24 hours notice to be able to get out to you.
 We certainly understand that this is a very difficult event to schedule, and we make our best effort to serve as many families as we can.
-We are not an designed as an emergency service, but will certainly come same-day if we are available, however we cannot guarantee our availability in that situation.
+We are not designed as an emergency service, but will certainly come same-day if we are available, however we cannot guarantee our availability in that situation.
 There are times throughout the year that our office may close due to personal or professional obligations.
-We will leave notice of this on our website, and phone message.
+We will leave notice of this on our phone message.
 Please contact us at 203-645-5570, or through our Contact page here: CONTACT US

 Paperwork and Payment?